 Tip:

-Rotate your plants a little every few weeks – this way they grow more evenly and become more resilient overall.
+Turn your plants a little every few weeks – this way they grow more evenly and become more resilient overall.

-Not only what grows above the ground deserves attention.
+Not only what grows above the soil deserves attention.
 The substrate – that is, the soil – is also an important factor for healthy plants.
 Old, compacted, or over-fertilized soil can cause root rot, mold, or nutrient deficiency.

 -